I am a soldier. I do not want.

 What an ugly lie.

 For one endless heartbeat, I am no longer in control.
 My rifle sling rubs across the nape of my neck, and a second later, the icy chill of the weapon sweeps across my hands.
-I don't register moving my lips, but I hear my voice as if playing on a distant speaker, demanding the guards to stop the gate.
-The gravel before me is a thousand miles away as it crunches beneath my boots, and while the rain weighs down the dirty blonde coils of hair framing Thebe's face, I don't feel a single drop.
+I don’t register moving my lips, but I hear my voice demanding the guards to stop the gate.
+The gravel walkway to the outside is a thousand miles away as it crunches underfoot, and while the rain weighs down the dirty-blonde curls framing Thebe’s face, I don’t feel a single drop.

-One of the gate guards stretches out a hand, and the world clicks back into place.
+A gate guard stretches forth his hand, and the world clicks back into place.
 I swing my body to face him and jerk away from his reach.
 The rifle trembles in my grip as I point it at his chest.
-I don't know that I would shoot him.
-I don't know that I wouldn't.
+I don’t know that I would shoot him.
+I don’t know that I wouldn’t.

-Eyes trained on him, I slip through the narrow opening between the iron gate and the wall and slowly backstep until I'm at Thebe's side.
-As soon as I'm through, the gate shuts with a clang of finality.
+Eyes trained on him, I slip through the narrow opening between the gate and the wall and slowly backstep until I’m at Thebe’s side.
+As soon as I’m through, the gate grinds shut with the thunderous echo of finality.

-"Fancy meeting you out here," Thebe remarks, as if I didn't just throw away my career, my only source of food and drinkable water, and my shelter from the contamination outside for the one thing we've been trained since birth not to have—emotion.
-"Why'd you decide the grass was greener on my side?"
+“Fancy meeting you here,” Thebe remarks, as if I didn’t just throw away my career, my only source of food and potable water, and my shelter from the contamination outside for the one thing we’re trained since birth not to yield to.
+“Why’d you decide the grass is greener on my side?”

 Photo Credit: Fabiano Rodrigues